elugens/hello-javascript/docs/bonus-javascript-design-patterns/creational-design-pattern/factory-method-pattern.md

   </summary>
   <div>
     <div>
       <strong>Interview Response:</strong> A Factory Method creates new objects as instructed by the client.
-One way to create objects in JavaScript is by invoking a constructor function with the new operator.
-There are situations however, where the client does not, or should not, know which one of several candidate objects to instantiate.
-The Factory Method allows the client to delegate object creation while still retaining control over which type to instantiate.<br/><br/>
+One way to create new objects in JavaScript is by invoking a constructor function with the new operator.
+There are times when the client should not or does not know which of numerous candidates objects to instantiate.
+The Factory Method enables the client to delegate object creation while maintaining control over the type to be instantiated.<br/><br/>
     </div><br />
   <div><strong className="codeExample">Diagram:</strong><br /><br />